cwatson/brainGraph/README.md

 # Usage
 I have a User Guide that contains extensive code examples for analyses common to brain MRI studies.
-I also include some code for getting your data *into* R *from* Freesurfer and FSL, and some suggestions for workflow organization.
+I also include some code for getting your data *into* R *from* Freesurfer, FSL, and DPABI, and some suggestions for workflow organization.
 To access the *User Guide*, please use
 [this link.](https://dl.dropboxusercontent.com/s/wmupawb39bcdho3/brainGraph_UserGuide.pdf)
 (NOTE: you will be asked to download the PDF)

 # Graph measures
 In addition to the extensive list of measures available in *igraph*, I have functions for calculating/performing:

+## Group analyses
-* Between-group differences in vertex measures (e.g., *degree*, *betweenness centrality*, etc.) using the General Linear Model.
+* Between-group differences in vertex- or graph-level measures (e.g., *degree*, *betweenness centrality*, *global efficiency*, etc.) using the General Linear Model.
 See Chapter 7 of the User Guide, which was modeled after the GLM help page on FSL's wiki
+* The *multi-threshold permutation correction (MTPC)* method for statistical inference (see Drakesmith et al., 2015)
-* Leverage centrality (see Joyce et al., 2010)
+* The *network-based statistic (NBS)* (see Zalesky et al., 2010)
-* Asymmetry index
-* Efficiency (global, nodal, and local; see Latora & Marchiori, 2001)
+* Bootstrapping of graph-level metrics (e.g., *modularity*)
+* Permutation analysis of between-group differences in vertex- or graph-level measures
 * "Individual contributions (*leave-one-out [LOO]* and *add-one-patient [AOP]*;
     see Saggar et al., 2015)

-* The *network-based statistic (NBS)* (see Zalesky et al., 2010)
+## Null graph-related measures
+* Null/random graph generation (both the "standard" method, and also a method controlling for clustering; see Bansal et al., 2009)
+* Small-worldness (the "original" of Watts & Strogatz, 1998 and Humphries et al., 2008; and "omega" introduced in Telesford et al., 2011)
 * Rich-club coefficients and normalization (see Zhou & Mondragon, 2004; and Colizza et al., 2006)

+## Other measures
+* Efficiency (global, nodal, and local; see Latora & Marchiori, 2001)
 * The "rich-core" (see Ma & Mondragon, 2015)
+* Leverage centrality (see Joyce et al., 2010)
+* Asymmetry index
-* Robustness ("targeted attack" and "random failure")
+* Robustness ("targeted attack" and "random failure") and vulnerability
-* Small-worldness
 * Euclidean distances of edges
 * Participation coefficient and within-module degree z-score (see Guimera & Amaral, 2005)
 * Gateway coefficient (see Vargas & Wahl, 2014)
-* Vulnerability
-* Random graph generation (also controlling for clustering; see Bansal et al., 2009)
-* Bootstrapping of graph-level metrics (e.g., *modularity*)
-* Permutation analysis
+* Communicability and communicability betweenness (see Estrada & Hatano, 2008; Estrada et al., 2009; Crofts & Higham, 2009)

 # Visualization
 There is a plotting GUI for fast and easy data exploration that will *not* work